zkrising/Tachi/docs/docs/api/routes/gpt-targets.md

 `GET /api/v1/games/:game/:playtype/targets/recently-raised`

 !!! info
-	This endpoint returns the 100 most recently interacted-with goal subscriptions, and 50 most recently interacted-with milestone subscriptions.
+	This endpoint returns the 100 most recently interacted-with goal subscriptions, and 50 most recently interacted-with quest subscriptions.

 	A recently interacted with target subscription is one where `progress` or `outOf` has changed recently.